abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 ## Whitelist

+> Contains all the whitelisted collateral assets.
+Only these assets can be used as collateral into Troves.

 * Change the License from `UNLICENSED`to `MIT`.
 * Change the solidity version from `0.6.11` to `0.8.6`.
 * Modified the paths of files imported.